 Contrary to contributing modules in D7, D8 emphasizes on core functionalities.
 Some common modules that had their functionalities replaced and/or combined with others in Drupal 8 (not a priority now) are Path redirect, Global redirect, Meta tags quick, Page Title, Address field, and Image API.

-5. Migration to Drupal 8 Brings in Mobile-Friendly Applications
+5. Drupal 8 Migration Brings in Mobile-Friendly Applications